blahosyl/spicy/README.md

 # Spicy Recipes

-A recipe blog for autistic and other neurodiverse folx.
+A recipe blog for autistic and other [neurospicy](https://www.neurosparkhealth.com/blog/neurospicy-meaning-what-it-means-and-where-it-came-from.html) folx.
 Utilitarian, customizable and to the point.
 No rambling, no unrelated stories, no word count fillers, no distracting desgin kitsch or vertigo-inducing moving backgrounds.
 Instead, the focus is on precise and searchable information to easily find recipes for specific needs.

 Developer: [Dr. Sylvia Blaho](https://www.linkedin.com/in/blahosylvia/)